Guest Post – A Focus on the Quantum Computing Stack is Holding Commercialization Back

 DRAM refresh made computer memory cheap and useful by autonomously stabilizing imperfect and error-prone hardware using software.
 Outside of the memory industry, few think about it now because it’s so effective.

-The vision of truly abstracted quantum systems “invisibly” delivering value to end users is only achievable if we similarly build on the right foundation—technology that actually works to autonomously address errors.
-No level of bundling or orchestration is relevant without the unique capabilities and validated performance of Q-CTRL’s core error-reducing technologies.
+The vision of truly abstracted quantum systems “invisibly” delivering value to end users is only achievable if we similarly build on the right foundation—technology that actually works to autonomously stabilize hardware and address errors.
+No level of bundling or orchestration is relevant without the unique capabilities, validated performance, and demonstrated Practical Quantum Advantage delivered by Q-CTRL’s core error-reducing technologies.
 As in DRAM, performance enables abstraction.

 We’ll continue advancing the state-of-the-art in AI-driven autonomy for hardware maintenance, error suppression, and QEC.